On the biautomaticity of CAT(0) triangle-square groups: Preliminaries

 There is an another, combinatorial approach to defining links in simplicial complexes.
 We will use this definition while defining systolic complexes.
 For more detail and context regarding combinatorial links see chapter I.7 of \cite{bh} and section 1 of \cite{systolic}.

 \begin{df}[combinatorial link] We can see the link of a vertex $v$ inside simplicial complex $X$ as a subcomplex with simplices $\tau$ such that $\set{v} \cap \tau = \emptyset$ and $\tau\cup \set{v}$ is a simplex in $X$.
-Such subcomplex is homeomorphic to the standard link defined at the beginning of this definition.
-In particular if we set a length of every edge to be $\frac{\pi}{3}$ in a link of a vertex in $2$ dimensional complex, then such complex will be isometric to the standard link.
+Such subcomplex is homeomorphic to the standard link defined in the definition \ref{def:link}.
+In particular if we set the length of every edge to be $\frac{\pi}{3}$ in a link of a vertex in $2$ dimensional complex, then such complex will be isometric to the standard link.
 This also allows us to generalize the definition of the link for any simplex $\sigma$: the \textit{link} of $\sigma$ in $X$ is the subcomplex consisting of simplices $\tau$ such that $\sigma \cap \tau = \emptyset$ and $\tau\cup \sigma$ is a simplex in $X$.
 We denote links in such abstract sense as $X_\sigma$. \end{df}

 The next two theorems provide a valuable methods for investigating polyhedral complexes.
 First of them, the Gromov link condition, is stated in two dimensional case as the complexes of our interest are two dimensional.
 The latter one however is stated in full generality.
 Those theorems are described in detail and proven in chapters II.4 and II.5 of \cite{bh}.